 Put simply: a 10% drop on the retention rate caused a 62% decrease on the total number of active users after 24 months.

-The key takeaways here: low retention rates limit growth, and cohort analytics are useful to understand your retention rates.
+The key takeaways here: low retention rates limit growth, and using software for cohort analytics is useful for understanding your retention rates.

 Now, you might be thinking: “But Alejandro, wait!
 If every company has a churn rate, and churn rates limit growth, how do some companies achieve hockey stick growth?”